fltman/IntelligentMonitoring/README.md

 ### 4. Podcast Studio Prompt

-Defines the podcast format, characters, and style.
-Must include host definitions with ElevenLabs voice IDs.
+Defines the podcast format and dialog structure with specific speakers and their voice IDs.
+Must use exact JSON format.

 Example:
 ```json